 - What’s the worst-case scenario?

 - Are there any concrete steps you can take to tackle the object of your worry?

 For example, let’s suppose that you worry about losing your job.
-In response to this worry, you might improve your performance, start networking for new opportunities, or build up your savings.
+In response to this worry, you might improve your performance, start networking for new opportunities or build up your savings.

 These are all healthy responses to concerns about your job security, says clinical psychologist Aimee Daramus, PsyD.

-Anxiety, on the other hand, is unproductive, making you less functional.
+Anxiety, on the other hand, may: